juniorprincewang/gdev/docs/README.cmake.md

 | usched | enable user mode scheduler (default off)| ON/OFF |
 | use\_as | use assembler (default off)| ON/OFF |

 For example, you can pass the above options to CMake like below.
+Or you can just run `build.sh` script.

 ```sh
 cmake -H. -Brelease \